mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 - Two nights in Berlin, Germany to visit one of TinyPilot's developers
 - Two nights in London, England to visit both of TinyPilot's support engineers

 The trip was a test for how TinyPilot functions without me, and it went _mostly_ well.
+Orders went out on time and users received normal support.

-My longest vacation from TinyPilot (as in not checking TinyPilot emails at all) has been five days, and this was 11.
+My longest vacation from TinyPilot (as in not checking TinyPilot emails at all) was previously five days, and this was 11.
 And I was following it up with another week on the road with inconsistent Internet access.

-Overall, TinyPilot functioned fine without me.
-Orders went out on time and users received timely support.

 ### For the local staff